Voyeurism: India

 In 2013, the Indian Parliament made amendments to the Indian Penal Code, introducing voyeurism as a criminal offence.
 A man committing the offence of voyeurism would be liable for imprisonment of not less than one year and up to three years and a fine for the first offence.
 For any subsequent conviction, he would be liable for imprisonment for not less than three years and up to seven years as well as a fine.

 Singapore

-Voyeurism is generally deemed illegal in Singapore.
-Those convicted of voyeurism face a maximum punishment of one year in jail and a fine -- based on insulting a woman's modesty.
+Voyeurism is illegal in Singapore.
+Those convicted of voyeurism face a maximum punishment of one year in jail and a fine, based on insulting a woman's modesty.
 Recent cases in 2016 include the sentencing of church facility manager Kenneth Yeo Jia Chuan who filmed women in toilets.
 Yeo Jia Chuan planted pinhole cameras in a handicapped toilet at the Church of Singapore at Bukit Timah, and in the unisex toilet of the church's office at Bukit Timah Shopping Centre.

-Secret photography by law enforcement authorities is called surveillance and is not considered to be voyeurism, though it may be unlawful or regulated in some countries.